[ Printer Friendly Version ] [ Report Abuse ]

 “What number?”
 She asks, her brow is furrowed and her head cocked to the side.

-“The number of your cell phone.”
-I reply, picking mine out of my pocket to demonstrate.
+“The number of your mobile phone,” I reply, picking mine out of my pocket to demonstrate.
 “So I can call you.”
 I see understanding draw over her face slowly and then a blush spreads across it.

 “Oh.
 But I- I don’t have...
-I mean, we were not raised with cell phones.”
+I mean, we weren’t raised with mobile phones.”
 She confesses.
 “I don’t have one.”

-“It’s hard to believe that.”
-I reply.
-“I mean everybody has a cell phone these days.
+“Really?
+That’s very hard to believe,” I reply, it’s certainly not one of the scenarios I thought up, “I mean everybody has a mobile phone these days.
 How do you keep in contact with each other?
 How do you use the internet?
-How do you know where you are, if you don’t have a cell phone?”
+How do you know where you are, if you don’t have a mobile phone?”

 “The internet?” she looks sincerely confused.
 “Oh, that this web thingy on which you all place like information and stuff, right?”
 Is she serious?
-Does she not know what the internet is?
-How utterly absurd!
+How does she not know what the internet is?
+This utterly absurd!